 Edinburgh and Glasgow are apparent choices for businesses and career opportunities.
 The country is currently making a name for itself in the UK’s space industry, meaning there’s a boom of specialist jobs.

 Edinburgh was named one of the best cities to live in the world in 2022 in Time Out’s annual survey.
-If you are curious to know more about this spectacular city, read our guide on Living In Edinburgh.
+If you are curious to know more about this spectacular city, read our guide to Living In Edinburgh.

-There are dozens of towns in Scotland that deserve your attention too.
+There are dozens of towns in Scotland that deserve your attention, too.

 Bearsden is another top town.
 It’s conveniently close to Glasgow but is tranquil and peaceful, with excellent family facilities.

+Our guide on what it is like living in Scotland is a perfect place to start researching this country.
 For a detailed overview of where to live in Scotland, head to our Best Places To Live In Scotland guide.

 Northern Ireland has a fascinating history and is known for its kind and tolerant people.
 Its capital, Belfast, is the most obvious choice for businesses and jobs.
 Still, the more rural areas (County Down and County Antrim) are excellent choices for those wanting a peaceful retirement.

-Holywood, for example, offers all town amenities, access to parks and proximity to the capital.
-It has a beautiful coast, good train connections to Belfast and a perfect balance between town and countryside living.
+Holywood, for example, offers all-town amenities, access to parks, and proximity to the capital.
+It has a beautiful coast, good train connections to Belfast, and a perfect balance between town and countryside living.

 If you are looking to retire to Northern Ireland, consider Armagh.
 According to the local residents aged 65 and over, it is apparently the happiest county in Northern Ireland.